 Abuses of trail etiquette should be brought to the attention of a ranger or call the Midpen main office at 650-691-1200.

-Coal Creek Open Space Preserve Caltrans Silicon Valley Vista Point: Access the pull-out area on Skyline Boulevard (opposite Russian Ridge Preserve gate RR01), approximately 1.2 miles north of Page Mill Road and 6 miles south of Highway 84.
+Silicon Valley Vista Point Roadside Parking (25 spaces): This parking area, which is owned and operated by Caltrans, is temporarily closed.
+Access the pull-out area on Skyline Boulevard (opposite Russian Ridge Preserve gate RR01), approximately 1.2 miles north of Page Mill Road and 6 miles south of Highway 84.

-Coal Creek Alpine Road Trailhead: Accessible to hikers, bicyclists and equestrians from Alpine Road.
+Upper Alpine Roadside Parking (7 spaces): Accessible to hikers, bicyclists and equestrians from Alpine Road.

 - Equestrians: Horses are allowed on designated trails (marked on map).
 Helmets are recommended for all equestrians.
 For more information visit the Equestrian Access page.